tireddy2/Reverse-HTTP-Transport/draft-bt-httpbis-reverse-http.md

 # Service Binding Mapping {#svcb}

 Intermediaries that support Reverse HTTP SHOULD indicate this by publishing a SVCB record {{!I-D.ietf-dnsop-svcb-https}} with port-prefix naming, using the scheme "http-reverse" with a default port number of 443.
-Applicable SvcParamKeys include "alpn", "ipv4hint"/"ipv6hint", and "port".
+Applicable SvcParamKeys include "alpn", "ipv4hint"/"ipv6hint", "port", and "ech".
 There is no default ALPN value, so the "alpn" key is REQUIRED.

 ~~~ Zone
 proxy.example.net.
 IN HTTPS 1 . alpn=h2,h3 ech=ABC..123